cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

 public static AutoCADAppDomainDllReloader AcadAppDomainDllReloader = new AutoCADAppDomainDllReloader();
 ```

-## Modify your IExtensionApplication Initialize
+## Modify the IExtensionApplication Initialize
 This is cookie cutter copy and paste.
 No modification needed.
-Remove any method calls your application doesn't have.
+Remove any method calls the existing application doesn't have.
-UiRibbon.Tabs.TabCreator.AddTabs(doc) sets up my UiRibbon with all my tabs.
+UiRibbon.Tabs.TabCreator.AddTabs(doc) sets up the UiRibbon with all the tabs.
-It's where I add my Reload dll button.
 ```
 VbNet
     Public Sub Initialize() Implements IExtensionApplication.Initialize